-Ms. Echols said it sounds like from the Commission that: you are not sure what the right number is; you would like for staff to bring back some additional information on the number of days; most of you right now are believing that the current owner needs to reside there most of the years, that is not universal; and there are some that don't believe this should be available at all and others who believe there should be no requirement for the owner to live there; but, she thinks most of the Commission are thinking as it is now just opening it up for the periodic rentals for a certain number of days per years and staff will bring back information on what those days mean acknowledging that there could be an impact on the affordable housing supply and housing that is available for the residents in the community.
+Ms. Echols reiterated that the Commission are not sure what the right number is and would like for staff to bring back some additional information on the number of days; most of you right now are believing that the current owner needs to reside there most of the year, that is not universal; and there are some that don't believe this should be available at all and others who believe there should be no requirement for the owner to live there.
+Ms. Echols said she thinks most of the Commission are thinking as it is now just opening it up for the periodic rentals for a certain number of days per years and staff will bring back information on what those days mean acknowledging that there could be an impact on the affordable housing supply and housing that is available for the residents in the community.